Get Your California Practice Test

 Preview the DMV.com Practice Test with a FREE Sample Test.
 Questions are similar to what you will face on test day.
 Take the sample practice test online now to see just how well you know the California road rules, and you can get an idea of what you will receive from the full Premium Study Packet and the Deluxe Premium Study Packet.

 DMV.com’s Premium Study Packet and the Deluxe Premium Study Packet are the best way to prepare for your California written drivers test.
-Purchase the study package today and receive unlimited access to both the online and PDF versions.
+Purchase the study package today and receive unlimited access to PDF versions.

 How to Ensure Your Passing Score